demisto/content-docs/docs/integrations/linting.md

-  --test-xml PATH               Path to store pytest xml results --failure-report PATH         Path to store failed packs report -lp, --log-path PATH          Path to store all levels of logs
+  --test-xml PATH               Path to store pytest xml results --failure-report PATH         Path to store failed packs report -lp, --log-path PATH          Path to store all levels of logs --no-coverage                 Do NOT run coverage report.
+  --coverage-report PATH        Specify directory for the coverage report files
 ```

 **Note**: this script is also used to run pytest.
 See: [Unit Testing](unit-testing)